FluidPlay/EzMsg/README.md

 Decoupled, dynamic and type-safe Messaging System for Unity3D

-v0.9Beta - Jan 20th, 2017
+v0.9Beta - Jan 20th, 2017 - new version's public release

-Disclaimer: This is a Beta release.
+`Disclaimer: This is a Beta release.
 All intended functionality is in place and basic testing was performed, but no guarantees are provided about its functionality - so use it at your own risk.
-At the same time, by using it and reporting bugs you'll help me shaping this up to be the best Unity messaging system.
+At the same time, by using it and reporting bugs you'll help me shaping this up to be the best Unity messaging system.`

-Version: 0.9, new version's public release.
+# E-Z What?

 EzMsg (pronounced "Easy Message") is a decoupled, dynamic, type-safe Messaging System for the Unity3D game engine (www.unity3d.com).